 A low-intensity infrared tube heater can be one of the best ways to heat up your garage.
 (Not the kind that glows red, since that could be a potential fire hazard.)
 Instead of blowing air like a forced-air unit, a tube heater radiates heat throughout your space.
 This kind of heater tends to heat objects first, people second.
 So, you’ll get comfortable, but it may take a little while.
-Check out these tips on how to install an infrared heater or a forced air unit, so you’ll be ready to go if you choose this type of system.

 Wood Burning Stove for Cheap Heat

 A wood burning stove is an economical way to heat your garage space in winter, if done safely.
 Just like you take steps to make your indoor wood-burning fireplace safe, you’ll want to do the same with your garage stove.
 First, check with your local municipality for the permits that may be required.
-Then check with your insurance company to make sure installation of a wood stove in the garage for cheap heat will not void your homeowner’s policy.
+Then check with your insurance company.
+You need to make sure installation of a wood stove in the garage for cheap heat will not void your homeowner’s policy.
 After getting the necessary approvals, you can order a wood stove from your local hardware store.
 Once installed, don’t forget to periodically clean your chimney and flue or hire a professional.
 Otherwise, you risk exposure to toxic gases.